moldovanus/MELA/README.md

 dataservice.configuration.uri=tcp://localhost:9125
 ```

 This controls the protocol, hostname and port that the broker and the JMS template will use.
+Other parameters, such
+as the `destination` queue, can be controlled in the `<jms:listener>` configuration (which is setup in the
+application context, but those parameters rarely change.